Skip to Main Content

 • Enter author's last name followed by first and middle initials

-• Capitalize ONLY the first word of a title, the first word of a subtitle, and proper nouns in titles of books and articles, no matter how they appear in a database or catalog
+• Capitalize ONLY the first word of a title and proper nouns in titles of books and articles, no matter how they appear in a database or catalog

 Elements of a Citation